newaccnure/docker_training/README.md

 Installed docker and docker-compose.
 ## Launch instructions:
 * `docker-compose up`
-* After that api can be accessed from `localhost:1234`
+* After that, api can be accessed from `localhost:1234`